BOILERPLATE VS VIBE CODING

 Which boilerplates work best with AI coding tools?

-Any modern boilerplate is compatible — you can use AI tools with ShipFast, MakerKit, Supastarter, or VibeReady.
+Any modern boilerplate is compatible: you can use AI tools with ShipFast, MakerKit, Supastarter, or VibeReady.
 The difference is optimization.
 Most boilerplates have zero or minimal AI context files.
 A few include AGENTS.md or cursor rules.
-VibeReady is currently the only one with a full enforcement framework — context + quality gates + structured skills.
+VibeReady is currently the only one with a full enforcement framework: context, quality gates, and structured skills.
 For a full comparison, see our Best SaaS Boilerplates in 2026 guide.

 Should I use an AI app builder like Lovable or Bolt instead of a SaaS boilerplate?